dotmailer/dotmailer-magento2-extension/README.md

 ###### What’s new
 - We now provide Engagement Cloud Chat via a separate Magento module.
 For upgrade instructions, see [here](https://gist.github.com/sta1r/f22128fc1d37e6f08076ec59cf315724).
 - Merchants can now add Engagement Cloud's Web Behavior Tracking in the connector configuration.
-- The data sent via our Web Behaviour Tracking script will now include product data where available.
+- The data sent via our Web Behaviour Tracking script will now include product data and search data where available.
 - The insight data schema for orders has changed.
 Configurable and bundle products no longer output as separate line items; instead, parent data is used to augment child products.
 - We've added parent_id to catalog insight data schema.
 - We've added a new tool to improve the way you create dynamic content links for coupon codes.
 Coupon codes can now be resent to customers if they have not yet been redeemed.